Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus is ranging the 10T in various configurations, not all of which will be available in every territory.
 The base variant ships with 8GB of RAM and 128GB of storage, while the top model comes with 16GB RAM and 256GB of fixed storage onboard.
 Finally, OnePlus is also selling a 12GB RAM version exclusively in India that ships with 12GB RAM.
 The OnePlus 10T comes in a choice of two colors — Jade Green and Moonstone Black, both of which are pictured in this review.

-If you’re in the UK, you can pre-order the OnePlus 10T on August 3 from OnePlus.com and on August 11 from Amazon.
-Open sales for the phone will start on August 25.
-Finally, buyers in India can purchase the phone from Amazon.com, OnePlus.com, and also via offline retail channels.
+Sales in the UK commenced on August 25, 2022, while buyers in India can purchase the phone from Amazon.com, OnePlus.com, and also via offline retail channels.

 Is the OnePlus 10T well designed?